franneck94/Vscode-C-Cpp-Runner/README.md

 ## Software Requirements

-- 🔧 For C code: Any GCC, Clang, or MSVC compiler
+- 🔧 Any GCC, Clang, or MSVC compiler
-- 🔧 For C++ code: Any G++, Clang++ or MSVC compiler

 Make sure that your GCC/Clang compiler is either in your PATH or you have to manually set the **C/ C++ Compiler Path** setting of this extension.
 For the MSVC compiler usage see [here](#Using-the-MSVC-Compiler).